freetalk-fun/freetalk-chrome-extension/privacy-policy.md

 - Shares **nothing** with third parties.

 Future versions may introduce features which require permissions.

-If that happens, this policy will be updated to clearly explain any changes.
+If that happens, this policy will be updated to explain the changes.

 If you have questions or concerns, contact: erondpowell@gmail.com